img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 What are producers doing to decarbonise concrete – and can alternative concrete mixes and new binders dent global emissions enough to make a difference?
 Stephen Cousins reports

-Concrete is the second most abundantly used material in the world after water.
-We use roughly 11.7 million tonnes of it a year in the UK, equivalent to the weight of more than 100 aircraft carriers.
+Concrete is the second most abundantly used material in the world after water but how do we reduce the upfront carbon of the concrete we use?
+11.7 million tonnes a year is used in the UK - equivalent to the weight of more than 100 aircraft carriers.

 The material’s low cost, high strength and ease of production have made it a symbol and literal foundation for modern life, but that privileged status has come at a high environmental cost.